dLeos/rust-from-scratch/03-common-programming-concepts/variables/README.md

 # Variables and Mutability

-CLI application.
-Use `cargo run` to run it.

 In this lesson I learned:

  - by default Rust variables are immutable, the keyword `mut` is used to make it mutable;